securenative/packman/README.md

 ## Motivation
 At SecureNative, we push new micro-services on a daily basis and the job of creating new projects, wiring it up, importing our common libs, etc.. is a tedious job and should be automated :)
 Enters `packman`, a simple tool allows you to generate boilerplate without sacrificing your freedom as a developer.
-No new DSL to learn, no weird config files to edit a tool written for developers by developers.
+No new DSL to learn, no weird config files to edit.

 ## Prerequisites
 - Go 1.11 or above with [Go Modules enabled](https://github.com/golang/go/wiki/Modules#how-to-use-modules)